 - 1 quart = 2 pints

 Next, watch this video and then do it yourself.
 Tell the story while you draw it out.
 Using empty cartons or bottles and measuring cups, practice making all of these conversions using water.

-Our soup recipe involves liquid measurements and can be a good opportunity to practice conversions from higher to lower units.
+Our soup recipe involves liquid measurements and can be a good opportunity to practice conversions.

 ***Post contains affiliate links.
 If you make a purchase through a link, we may receive a small commission at no cost to you.
 Thank you for supporting our small business!***